What the Bagua is in Feng Shui and How to Draw It

 Here are a few additional tips:

-Now that you’ve gotten that out of the way, you’re going to draw the square of Saturn (see yesterday’s post) over your floor plan.
+Now that you’ve gotten that out of the way, you’re going to draw the square of Saturn (see above) over your floor plan.
 To do this, follow these simple steps:

 1. If the outside border of your floor plan is not already a perfect square or rectangle, make it into one by extending the sides in order to complete any “missing areas.”
 (See dotted lines below.)